Chinese theology

-The universal principle that gives origin to the world is conceived as transcendent and immanent to creation, at the same time.
-The Chinese idea of the universal God is expressed in different ways; there are many names of God from the different sources of Chinese tradition, reflecting a "hierarchic, multiperspective" observation of the supreme God.
+The universal principle that gives origin to the world is conceived as transcendent and immanent to creation at the same time.
+The Chinese idea of the universal God is expressed in different ways; there are many names of God from the various sources of Chinese tradition, reflecting a "hierarchic, multiperspective" observation of the supreme God.

 Chinese scholars emphasise that the Chinese tradition contains two facets of the idea of God: one is the personified God of popular devotion, and the other one is the impersonal God of philosophical inquiry.
-Together they express an "integrated definition of the monistic world".
+Together, they express an "integrated definition of the monistic world".